googleinterns/acuiti/README.md

 Here's an overview of the files in this repository.
 There are three main types of files of interest (in bold) which are explained in further detail in each of the sections below.

 Under ```modules/```:
-  - **Benchmark Pipeline**, which runs any find icon algorithm on any dataset and outputs accuracy, latency, and memory information;
+  - **Benchmark Pipeline**, which runs any icon matching algorithm on any dataset and outputs accuracy, latency, and memory information;
-  - **Find Icon Algorithms**, which includes our optimized implementation of the shape context descriptor algorithm that achieves ~95% recall/precision in 1-2s on average;
+  - **Icon Matching Algorithms**, which includes our optimized implementation of the shape context descriptor algorithm that achieves ~95% recall/precision in 1-2s on average;
   - **Analysis Utilities**, which are tools used to run experiments to figure out how to optimize our shape context descriptor algorithm;

 Under ```tests/```: